aul12/RoboCup-Simulation/README.md

 ##Known issues
 * Sometimes there are bugs when the ball is touching multiple robots
-* Multiple defence and pushing are detected properly
+* Multiple defence and pushing aren't detected properly

 ##Usage
 The Simulation runs on a node.js based server.
 To start execute